Philosophy, Computing, and Artificial Intelligence

 The Rest of the Python Program

-We will not try to understand in detail either the source code (which belongs (Copyright (c) 2012-2018 Michael Nielsen) to Michael Nielsen) or the underlying algorithm.
+We will not try to understand in the source code (which belongs (Copyright (c) 2012-2018 Michael Nielsen) to Michael Nielsen) or the underlying algorithm in complete detail.

 The Network Class